-Your compressor, however, will continue to run since it would appear as though your pressure switch has failed, and since the unit can’t ever reach cut-out, then it will eventually self-destruct.
+Your compressor, however, will continue to run since it would appear as though your pressure switch has failed, and since the unit can’t ever reach cut-out, it will eventually self-destruct.

 If it’s the above scenario, then in my opinion your compressor has a serious situation with your compressor, and you should stop using it until you get it fixed.
 If the PRV fails too, there could be a dangerous over-pressure issue.

-For the above I suspect that the pressure switch may be at fault.
+For the above, I suspect that the pressure switch may be at fault.

-If, on the other hand, your compressor reaches a pressure point BELOW the normal cut out pressure point, and the compressor keeps running but the air pressure doesn’t pass this point (say 70 PSI for example), then it’s not the pressure switch.
+If, on the other hand, your compressor reaches a pressure point BELOW the normal cut-out pressure point, and the compressor keeps running but the air pressure doesn’t pass this point (say 70 PSI for example), then it’s not the pressure switch.
 That typically points to a valve or cylinder problem then.

-Either way, your compressor will do itself serious damage if it runs past it’s duty cycle or over pressurizes.
+Either way, your compressor will do itself serious damage if it runs past its duty cycle or over-pressurizes.

 Hope this helps…